-The Twingate Linux Client currently supports the following Linux distributions for x86/AMD64-based devices.
-If you use a different distribution or have feedback, please contact us.
+The Twingate Linux Client currently supports the following Linux distributions for x86/AMD64 and ARM64-based devices:

 - Ubuntu (18.04 LTS or later)